Miami-Dade Zoning Map & Districts 2026

 Common zoning districts in Miami-Dade County include residential (R-1, R-2, R-3), commercial (C-1, C-2), industrial (I-1, I-2), mixed-use (MU), and planned development (PD).
 Each district has specific permitted uses, setbacks, and density requirements.

-ZoneWire monitors every council meeting in Miami-Dade County and uses AI to detect rezoning discussions, variances, and zoning amendments.
+ZoneWire reads every council meeting in Miami-Dade County to detect rezoning discussions, variances, and zoning amendments.
 Start a free trial to receive alerts when rezoning activity is detected.

 Miami-Dade County Commission, City of Miami Commission, and the Planning Advisory Board are all monitored by ZoneWire for CDMP amendments, rezoning, variances, special exceptions, and land use changes across the county.